-NUMEV seminar "Data-driven modeling and time series prediction using the generalized Langevin equation".
+NUMEV Seminar “Data-driven modeling and time series prediction using the generalized Langevin equation”

-This event is over!
+This event has passed!

-The NUMEV Seminars are open to a wide audience of students and researchers from all disciplines, who wish to learn more about the current research areas of the NUMEV-MIPS community (Mathematics, Computer Science, Physics and Systems) or about opportunities to develop their skills and know-how.
+NUMEV seminars are open to a wide audience of students and researchers from all disciplines who wish to learn more about the current research areas of the NUMEV-MIPS community (Mathematics, Computer Science, Physics, and Systems) or about opportunities to develop their skills and expertise.

 By Roland Netz, Department of Physics, Free University Berlin

-"Data based modeling and time series prediction using the generalized Langevin equation".
+Data-based modeling and time series prediction using the generalized Langevin equation

 Roland Netz, Department of Physics, Free University Berlin